This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 To prevent your Brisket from drying out, it is important to store it properly.
 After you have finished serving your brisket, let the slice brisket soak up any remaining juices.
 This helps keep the Brisket tender.

 These methods will give you tips on heating the brisket up in the oven, on the grill, in the slow cooker and even in the microwave.
-You can even heat it up using the sous vide method using a water bath.
+You can even heat it up using the sous vide method using a water bath on the stovetop.

 Reheating Brisket in the oven is a great option for your leftovers.
 Brisket is a tender meat that doesn’t need to be heated with high heat.